spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-hookshot.md

 ### End-to-bridge encryption

-You can enable [experimental encryption](https://matrix-org.github.io/matrix-hookshot/latest/advanced/encryption.html) for Hookshot by adding `matrix_hookshot_experimental_encryption_enabled: true` to your configuration (`vars.yml`) and [executing the playbook](installing.md) again.
+You can enable [encryption](https://matrix-org.github.io/matrix-hookshot/latest/advanced/encryption.html) for Hookshot by adding `matrix_hookshot_encryption_enabled: true` to your configuration (`vars.yml`) and [executing the playbook](installing.md) again.

-Should the crypto store be corrupted, you can reset it by executing this Ansible playbook with the tag `reset-hookshot-encryption` added, for example `ansible-playbook -i inventory/hosts setup.yml -K --tags=reset-hookshot-encryption`.
+Should the crypto store be corrupted, you can reset it by executing this Ansible playbook with the tag `reset-hookshot-encryption` added, for example `ansible-playbook -i inventory/hosts setup.yml --tags=reset-hookshot-encryption`.

 ## Usage